James G. Birney collection of anti-slavery pamphlets

 Language of Materials

 The collection consists of the original anti-slavery pamphlets assembled by the American abolitionist, James G. Birney.
 The collection spans the years 1784-1909.
+It contains only the items duplicated by those that were processed as books with individual call numbers and items that were deemed too fragile.
+In the case of fragility, photocopies were made as use copies.

 The original pamphlets which form this collection are filed in call number order to correspond to duplicate originals and photocopies of the pamphlets that have been photocopied, cataloged individually, and filed in Special Collections.